PJK/libcbor/doc/source/internal.rst

     - provide APIs to avoid :func:`realloc` altogether
  - allow proper handling of (streamed) data bigger than available memory

- .. [#] Reasonable handling of DSTs requires reallocation if the API is to remain sane. *libcbor* is designed in such
+ .. [#] Reasonable handling of DSTs requires reallocation if the API is to remain sane.

 Coding style